 As the name suggests, the eastern gray squirrel has predominantly gray fur, but it can have a brownish color.
 It has a usual white underside.
 It has a large bushy tail.

-Average size is between 15-20 inches in length and weigh up to 1½ lbs.
+Average size is between 15-20 inches in length and weighs up to 1½ lbs.

 Gray squirrels are omnivores.
 They eat a variety of foods including seeds, nuts, fungi, fruit, and insects.